Colorado Health Department Report Shows Medical Aid in Dying Law Continues to Provide Compassionate Option for Terminally Ill Residents

 The End of Life Options Act, passed by 65% of Colorado voters in 2016, was one of the most popular ballot measures in state history, with over 1.7 million Coloradans supporting this safe, compassionate medical practice.
 The law authorizes mentally capable, terminally ill adults with six months or less to live the option to request a doctor’s prescription for medication they can choose to take to die peacefully if their end-of-life suffering becomes unbearable.
 The law took effect on Dec.
 16, 2016.

-Medical aid in dying is now authorized in ten jurisdictions (California, Colorado, District of Columbia, Hawaiʻi, Oregon, Maine, Montana, New Jersey, Vermont, and Washington, and Vermont) and is available to more than one out of five Americans.
+Medical aid in dying is now authorized in ten jurisdictions (California, Colorado, District of Columbia, Hawaiʻi, Oregon, Maine, Montana, New Jersey, Washington, and Vermont) and is available to more than one out of five Americans.
 Over more than 40 years of combined experience, Compassion & Choices has learned that three of the keys to ensuring individuals may access these laws are: Education of patients and medical providers; removing burdensome regulatory barriers; and good data collection.

 Read the full report here: